 Regular class attendance is required.
 You are responsible for keeping track of the material presented in class lectures, for any handouts distributed in class, as well as for any group work done in class.
-You are required to give a brief (10-15 minute) oral presentation to the class on your final paper topic.
+As part of your participation, you are required to give a brief (10-15 minute) oral presentation to the class on your final paper topic.

-2. Homework Assignments
+2. Homework Assignments (3 X 16%) 48%